samarakoon-ryan/AmazonApp/README.md

 # AmazonApp
 Simple script which uses BeautifulSoup &amp; smtplib to send an email notification when a chosen item on Amazon moves below a given price point.

 Be sure to `pip install bs4` to check that you have it already.
-All other imports should already be installed.
+All other imports should already be included with Python3.

 If you don't know your user agent information, just google "my user agent" and copy and paste that into `headers` (line 10)